OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-18.md

 ## Matthew 18:23

-“For this reason, the kingdom of heaven can be compared to a king who wanted to settle accounts with his servants.
+“For this reason, the kingdom of heaven is like a king who decided to settle accounts with his servants.

 ## Matthew 18:24